squoilin/EnergyScope_open/docs/index.md

 ![The EnergyScope Model.](./explanation/images/framework/conceptualization.png)

-If you are new to EnergyScope and want to learn more check out the [Getting Started page](./getting-started/getting-started.md).
-If you'd like an overview of what EnergyScope has been used for, you can start from the [model version page](./models/index.md).
+If you are new to EnergyScope and want to learn more check out the [Getting Started](./getting-started/index.md) page.
+If you'd like an overview of what EnergyScope has been used for, you can start from the [Model Versions](./models/index.md) page.
 We invite to join our [Community](./community/index.md)!

 ---

 ## Why Choose EnergyScope?

+EnergyScope is a fast and concise energy model, particularly suitable for uncertainty quantification, scenario exploration, and what-if analyses.

-- **⚡ Blazing fast:** Solves complex energy models in seconds to minutes.
+- **⚡ Fast:** Solves complex energy models in seconds to minutes.
-- **🌍 Comprehensive:** Covers all sectors (households, industry, transport, etc.) and energy types (electricity, heat, mobility).
+- **📦 Comprehensive:** Covers all major sectors (households, industry, transport, etc.) and energy carriers (electricity, heat, mobility, etc.).
-- **🖥️ Easy to use:** Features intuitive, text-based input and interactive visualizations.
+- **🛠️ Easily Modifiable:** Direct access to model and data files makes it simple to add constraints, tweak parameters, or plug in custom features.
+- **🚀 Quick to start:** Run your first model in minutes by visiting the [Getting Started](./getting-started/index.md) page.
-- **📚 Trusted and proven:** Backed by peer-reviewed research and leading institutions.
+- **📚 Peer-reviewed and validated:** Developed and used in published research at leading institutions.
-- **🔓 Open, accessible and flexible:** Fully open-source, modular, and supported by a collaborative [GitHub community](https://github.com/energyscope/EnergyScope).
+- **🌍 Open, accessible and flexible:** 100% open-source, modular, and backed by a vibrant [GitHub community](https://github.com/energyscope/EnergyScope).

 ---